Configure the Admin Workstation Post-Install and Create Backups¶

 connect to a network in Tails, and automatically configures access to

 the Journalist Interface and to the servers via SSH.
 The HidServAuth info is

 ~/Persistent/securedrop/install_files/ansible-base and stored in

 The only thing you need to remember to do is enable persistence when you boot the Admin Workstation.
-If you are using the Admin Workstation and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.
+If you are using the Admin Workstation and are unable to connect to any of the authenticated onion services, restart Tails and make sure to enable persistence.